Menu

 Children at Bathampton are encouraged to find out more, with curiosity being one of our core values.
 The recent funding into our new library supports this as we have a rich and diverse range of reading material which all children can access, linked to topics and interests.

 Our reading curriculum is carefully mapped out so that children recall links to previous learning, and progress in small steps to ambitious endpoints.
-We teach the skills of reading through Little Wandle Letters and sounds systematic synthetic phonics programme.
-In KS2 we build up reading skills in whole class reading lessons.
-We support children who may need to revisit areas of the reading curriculum with same day and planned interventions.
+We explicitly teach fluency skills which are underpinned by the Little Wandle Letters and sounds systematic synthetic phonics programme.
+Alongside ensuring every child is a fluent reader we teach comprehension skills and prosody through our whole class guided reading lessons.

 Our school values are shown in reading every day.
 At Bathampton children are respectful and kind to each other in reading lessons, and listen carefully to others read and their points of view.
 Teamwork shines through - older children read with younger children from different classes, group work and discussion is valued, and children support each other in lessons.
 Children show creativity with their thinking, asking and answering questions, and wanting to find out more.
 In reading the children show resilience by reading a wide range of genres, and not giving up if they find something difficult.
 We work together to support one another when reading at our school.